 According to a study by Climate Focus, ten countries, including Canada, Japan and Chile and a number of international organizations, such as the World Bank, EBRD and Nefco are engaged in such international CO2 pilots.

-Future developments: EU Climate Law and EU ETS
+Future developments: EU Climate Law, EU ETS, 2040 target

 In the future, the scope of CO2 obligations will increase and more sectors and companies will receive a CO2 tax from their government or fall under emissions trading.
 As a result, the reductions that are realized in another country will have to be transferred to contribute to the country in which that company is located (so-called Corresponding Adjustment).